Better Way 2022: Common principles

+2022 general election and government

-Better Way was founded in March 2022 to contest the 2022 general election.
-It stood five candidates for Deputy, of which four were elected.
-All of its members in the States Assembly hold ministerial positions, including Kristina Moore, who served as Chief Minister of Jersey from July 2022 until January 2024.
+Better Way was founded in March 2022 ahead of the 2022 general election.
+Five Better Way-aligned candidates stood for Deputy, of whom four were elected to the States Assembly.

+All four went on to hold ministerial or assistant ministerial positions.
+They included Kristina Moore, who served as Chief Minister of Jersey from July 2022 until January 2024.